Judas [Child 23]

 * two major variants (in line 6 Sisam reads "cunesman" for "tunesman"; in line 16, "top" for "cop")

 (If you are wondering how anyone could confuse a "c" with a "t," recall that we are talking about a thirteenth or early fourteenth century manuscript.
 At that time, the letter "c" was written much as it is now -- but a "t" looked a bit like a lower-case Greek tau: It was a circular stroke, like a "c," with a horizontal line at the top.
 There were also forms of script in which both looked much like a modern cursive "a."
 For samples, see Thompson, pp. 474-479 and especially Moorman, pp. 27-29.
 Many other letters of the time have strong horizontal strokes as well, so it can be hard to tell, say, "ht" from "hc."
 In a manuscript with few word divisions, this can cause much difficulty.
-Unfortunately, as of this writing, there appear to be no quality online scans of the manuscript to let you look for yourself.)
+When I look at the scans, though, it appears clear to me that Sisam is right about line 6.
+Line 16 could go either way.
+For those who read German, there is a 1973 book by Karl Reichl, Religiose Dichtung im englishen Hochmittelalter: Untersuchung und Edition der Handschrift B.14.39 des Trinity College in Cambridge.
+Good luck finding a copy; I can't even find full bibliographic information).

 Chambers, p.
-151, observes that "Mr. Kenneth Sisam's transliteration... seems more precise than Child's."
+151, believes "Mr. Kenneth Sisam's transliteration... seems more precise than Child's."
 Chambers therefore reprints Sisam's text.
 Chambers also notes that the "piece seems to be written in a mixture of septenar and Alexandrine [16-syllable] lines, of which there are other thirteenth century examples."
 There are indeed quite a few romances which can't seem to decide how many syllables belong in a line, but it's obviously a rare thing in a ballad.
 (Of course, some of that may be textual corruption.
 Or, as one of the web pages I read while searching for a facsimile suggested, "Judas" as we have it may be an abridgement of a longer version, which might have had a more regular meter.)
+Wells, p.
+312, describes it as "a fragment of 33 verses [i.e. lines] of six or seven stresses in couplets."
+But my natural inclination, looking at Sisam's text, was to interpret the lines as having four feet of three syllables rather than six or seven of two syllables -- four stresses per line, not six.
+(Which also makes it more ballad-like.)

 Sisam's notes (pp. 256-258) are twice as long as the ballad itself; they are well worth consulting, as they give much more background information than Child.